-At the beginning of 2021, we set out on a journey to make choices as a church which will protect our world.
-That meant making some positive changes to the way we do things.
+We're on a continuous journey to make choices as a church which will protect our world.
+That means making some positive and long-lasting changes to the way we do things.

 One of the Church of England’s marks of mission is to safeguard the integrity of creation and to sustain the life of the earth.
 In February 2020, the Church of England set new targets for all parts of the church to work to become carbon zero by 2030.